FabianOmoke/azure_custom_vision_trained_pet_classifier/README.md

-# Azure Custom Vision Trained Pet Classifier
+# azure_custom_vision_trained_pet_classifier

 Welcome to the **Azure Custom Vision Trained Pet Classifier** project repository!
-This application allows you to classify images of cats and dogs using a machine learning model trained with the [OXFORD PET III DATASET]([url](https://www.robots.ox.ac.uk/~vgg/data/pets/)).
+This application allows you to classify images of cats and dogs using a machine learning model trained with the [OXFORD PET III DATASET](https://www.robots.ox.ac.uk/~vgg/data/pets/).
 Please note that the training images have been excluded from this repository due to their large size.

 ## Running the Image Classification Web App